vmware/govmomi/govc/USAGE.md

   govc logs.download host-a host-b

 Options:
-  -default=true          Specifies if the bundle should include the default server
+  -default=false         Specifies if the bundle should include the default server
 ```

 ## logs.ls